AndiH/QuantifiedSelf/Commits/README.md

 This set of scripts create an entry in a database for every Git commit, keeping track of my coding productivity.

+Everything a `git commit` is invoked, an entry into my database is created with some of the commit's information.
+A Git hook is used for this.
+Also, there's a script to import old Git commits.

+Just go through this readme from top to bottom and you're set.
+The paths chosen in the following examples are just some choices, feel free to use your own.

 ## Setup
 #### 1. git-hooks
 Benjamin Meyer's **`git-hooks`** are needed: [https://github.com/icefox/git-hooks](https://github.com/icefox/git-hooks)

-Clone this repository locally and create a symlink for the executable in `/usr/local/bin` to put it to your $PATH:
+Clone git-hooks' repository locally and create a symlink for the executable in `/usr/local/bin` to put it to your $PATH.
+For example like this:

     cd /usr/local
     git clone https://github.com/icefox/git-hooks
     ln -s /usr/local/git-hooks/git-hooks /usr/local/bin

-#### 2. GitPyhton module
+#### 2. GitPython Module
 These scripts collect information from the Git repositories with the help of the [GitPython module](https://github.com/gitpython-developers/GitPython).
-To install is, simply run
+To install, simply run

     easy_install gitpython

+A `pip install gitpython` should also be possible, though.

-#### 3. Initialize commit scripts
+#### 3. Initializions for Commit Scripts
+##### Create Database
 Clone this repo to somewhere.
 Use `createLocalDb.py` to create an empty SQLite3 database in the current directory.

+**Fix the absolute path in `updateLocalDb.py` (line 11) to match your setup**.

+##### Import Old Commits
-Fix the absolute path in `updateLocalDb.py` (line 11) to match your setup.
-If you want all old commits to import into the database, run `importLocalCommits.py` -- be aware it might take a while.
-To specify the paths the it should search through, use the `--paths` argument like this:
+If you want all old commits to be imported into the database, run `importLocalCommits.py`.
+To specify the paths the script should search through, use the `--paths` argument like this:

     ./importLocalCommits.py --paths /path/to/repositories/ /another/path/

 Depending on the directories you are scanning, this might take a while.

-#### 4. Setup the Git hook
+#### 4. Setup the Git Hook
 Create the user directory for git hooks:

     mkdir -p ~/.git_hooks/post-commit/